Boredom at Work

 Low Light / High ISO Performance

-Nikon Z50 wins clearly here.
+Nikon Z50 II wins clearly here.

-The Z50’s native ISO extends to 51,200 vs. the R100’s 12,800.
-More importantly, the Z50 produces cleaner images at high ISO:
+The Z50 II’s native ISO extends to 51,200 vs. the R100’s 12,800.
+More importantly, the Z50 II produces cleaner images at high ISO thanks to the EXPEED 7 processor:

 • ISO 3200: Both excellent